 On August 1, 2016, Teresita Nixon registered the Aquinas Legal Interpreters Corporation to take over the interpreting service business of Aquinas Institute.

 AQUINAS HOPE INTERNATIONAL SOCIETY

 On July 25, 2019, the Feast of St. James the Apostle, Aquinas Institute Corporation registered the Aquinas Hope International Society, a non-profit organization, with the BC Government.
 The Spiritual Director of the Society is Msgr.
 Pedro Lopez-Gallo, P.A.
 The Managing Director is Teresita Nixon.
 The third corporate director is Barry Charles Nixon.

 NATURE AND PURPOSES OF THE SOCIETY

-- The Society is a combined spiritual, philanthropic, charitable and educational organization with allegiance to the one, holy catholic, universal Church founded by Jesus Christ.
+- The Society is a combined spiritual, philanthropic, charitable and educational organization with allegiance to the one, holy catholic and apostolic Church founded by Jesus Christ.

 - To make God known to people; bring God’s love and mercy to people; and bring people closer to the Most Blessed Trinity.

 - To focus on the Holy Eucharist and encourage people to attend Mass daily; participate frequently in the Adoration of the Blessed Sacrament; and attend Eucharistic Congresses.